ranjitsutar/Spring-Boot-All-Annotation/work.md

     we declar the class as a method and use @Bean annotation

 @Autowired
+    @Autowired is an annotation in Spring Framework that enables dependency injection for Java classes.
+It allows Spring to automatically inject dependencies into the class, eliminating the need for manual configuration.
+This annotation can be used to inject dependencies into fields, methods, and constructors.

 @Qualifier
     if Multipule Beanare present then to dedermime which bean to called